How to find good childcare

 Many registered childminders and nannies care for siblings together and your childminder or nanny may also be able to take and pick up your children from school.

-If your childminder or nanny is a member of the National Childminding Association (NCMA) you know they will be committed to offering high-quality learning and care.
+If your childminder or nanny is a member of Pacey (Professional Association for Childcare and Early Years) you know they will be committed to offering high-quality learning and care.

 Questions to ask a childminder or nanny